jeetsukumaran/DendroPy/doc/sumtrees.rst

 Summarizing MCMC Trees
 ----------------------

-Say you have just completed a BEAST analysis resulting in a file of MCMC tree samples called ``phylo.trees``.
+Say you have just completed a BEAST analysis resulting in a file of MCMC tree samples called "``phylo.trees``".
 While the program TreeAnnotator that is distributed along with BEAST does construct a tree summarizing the split support for you, it produces a MCCT topology as the summary tree.
-This is not the same summarization strategy as used by Mr. Bayes using its ``sumt`` command, and thus the two summary trees are not truly directly comparable.
+This is not the same summarization strategy as used by Mr. Bayes using its "``sumt``" command, and thus the two summary trees are not truly directly comparable.
 You can use SumTrees to construct a majority-rule clade consensus tree out of your BEAST MCMC samples, which you can then use to compare with your Mr. Bayes tree::

     $ sumtrees.py phylo.trees

-This command will construct a 95% majority rule clade consensus tree out of the all the trees found in ``phylo.trees``, label each node with its posterior probability and output the resulting tree in NEXUS format to the terminal.
+This command will construct a 95% majority rule clade consensus tree out of the all the trees found in "``phylo.trees``", label each node with its posterior probability and output the resulting tree in NEXUS format to the terminal.

 Of course, we want to discard the first few samples of trees, as these were probably not drawn in frequencies in proportion to the stationary distribution of the chain.
 To do this::